Theory of Electron, Phonon and Spin Transport in Nanoscale Quantum Devices

 Molecular electronics i.e. Quantum and phonon interference; Energy harvesting e.g. Thermoelectricity and Piezoelectricity; Biological sensing; Spintronic; Optoelectronics; Molecular electronic building blocks i.e. switches, transistors and rectifiers

 One and two dimensional materials i.e. Van-der Waals heterostructures; Graphene electrodes; Molecular graphene nanoribbons

 Multiscale modelling i.e. Density functional theory; Tight-binding modelling; Molecular dynamics; Quantum transport

 GOLLUM: We co-develop the next generation quantum transport simulation tool: GOLLUM

 We are looking for highly motivated postdoctoral researchers and PhD students.
 Visit vacancies page for more information.

 The School of Engineering at the University of Warwick is ranked 5th in the UK for Engineering in The Guardian University League Table 2020.
-Warwick is a research intensive university ranked 54th in the QS World University Rankings 2019.
+Warwick is a research intensive university ranked 8th in the UK in the Guardian 2021 league table, 54th in the QS World University Rankings 2019.